2020PB/police-brutality/reports/Oregon.md

 Footage from a journalist shows officers firing tear gas and impact munitions down the street at protestors.
 At 7:05, the journalist is shot in the stomach with an impact munition.
 He is standing well away from protestors and states he has written "press" clearly on his helmet.

-tags: protestor, journalist, shoot, projectile, tear-gas
+tags: protester, journalist, shoot, projectile, tear-gas

 id: or-portland-114